mrward/sharpdevelop-blog/Blog/UsingT4MVCWithSharpDevelop.md

 1. Visual Studio assembly references have been removed and replaced with a SharpDevelop assembly reference.
 2. Visual Studio namespace imports have been removed and replaced with namespace imports for SharpDevelop.
-3. EnvDTE.ProjectItem.get_FileNames() replaced with ProjectItem.FileNames() - SharpDevelop currently implements this as a method and not a parameterised property.
-4. EnvDTE.CodeType.get_IsDerivedFrom() replaced with CodeType.IsDerivedFrom() - SharpDevelop currently implements this as a method and not a parameterised property.
-5. Removed use of BeginInvoke/EndInvoke which was causing SharpDevelop to hang.
+3. Removed use of BeginInvoke/EndInvoke which was causing SharpDevelop to hang.

 The SharpDevelop specific T4MVC template is maintained in a [repository on github](https://github.com/mrward/t4mvc-sharpdevelop).

+**[Update 2012-10-11]** Added information on T4MVC 2.13.0 requiring a newer version of SharpDevelop 4.3.
+Updated "Changes made to original T4MVC template" section after SharpDevelop EnvDTE API was modified to follow Visual Studio's API when using parameterised properties such as ProjectItem.FileNames() and CodeType.IsDerivedFrom()